ntampouratzisSYN/RED-SEA/MPICH-on-COSSIM.md

-# How to execute MPI on COSSIM?
+# How to execute MPICH on COSSIM?

 # Setup the COSSIM environment